-Ontology based Interworking is taking an approach similar to oneM2M TS-0023, however in this case the data model is not specified but can flexibly be provided in form of an ontology.
+Ontology-based Interworking is taking an approach similar to oneM2M TS-0023, however in this case the data model is not specified but can flexibly be provided in form of an ontology.
 That ontology needs to be formally described (e.g. in OWL format).

-Ontology based Interworking can be used in cases where oneM2M does not provide a standardized datamodel but still interworking is desired.
+Ontology-based Interworking can be used in cases where oneM2M does not provide a standardized datamodel but still interworking is desired.
 Such a situation may arise if e.g. a company wants to publish their proprietary datamodel for interworking purposes but does not wish to reveal their proprietary technology (radio technology, communication protocol) for data transmission.

-For Ontology based Interworking the ontology that describes the data model of the interworked technology needs to be provided in the oneM2M solution.
+For Ontology-based Interworking the ontology that describes the data model of the interworked technology needs to be provided in the oneM2M solution.
 This ontology enables the IPE to create specific resourcetypes (specializations of <flexContainer>), through dynamically created XSDs that are derived from the ontology.
 From these resourcetypes oneM2M resources are created by the IPE for communication of oneM2M communicating entities with the IPE.

 As with any other form of interworking, the IPE provides the translation of data in these resources into/from the external technology.

-5.1.2 Use of ontologies for Ontology based Interworking with Area Networks
+5.1.2 Use of ontologies for Ontology-based Interworking with Area Networks

 Interworking with Area Networks is accomplished in oneM2M through functionality provided by Interworking Proxy Entities (IPE).